jupyter-on-openshift/lab-jupyter-notebooks-01/README.md

 oc delete all,serviceaccount,rolebinding,configmap -l app=lab-jupyter-notebooks-01
 ```

 This assumes you completed the workshop and followed any steps it describes to remove deployments created by following the steps described in the workshop.
+If as recommended you had created a new project in which to run the workshop, you could also delete the project to delete the workshop and anything created when running it.